Skip to content

 2. A metadata manifest (registry-manifest/v1 schema) describes datasets, entities, fields, policies, and evidence offerings.

-3. Registry Manifest compiles and validates the manifest, then renders a static discovery bundle (catalog, DCAT, SHACL, JSON Schemas, OGC Records items, policies, evidence-offering metadata, and an index.json).
+3. Registry Manifest compiles and validates the manifest, then renders a static discovery bundle (catalog, DCAT, BRegDCAT-AP, CPSV-AP, SHACL, JSON Schemas, OGC Records item collection, policies, evidence-offering metadata, embedded codelist metadata, and an index.json).

 4. Registry Relay starts with runtime config that binds the manifest’s logical datasets and entities to actual data sources.
 Clients reach entity routes, metadata routes, and evidence-offering endpoints through configured auth.